-They are joined on the Partnership by the Chief Executive Officers (CEO) of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Australian Government involvement with the Partnership) and a representative from the Victorian Government.
+Our Partnership comprises business and community members from across Goulburn who care passionately about the future of our region.
+They are joined by the Chief Executive Officers (CEO) of our local councils and TAFE, a representative of Regional Development Australia and a representative from the Victorian Government.

 Members